K’taka polls: Will scientist-turned-AAP leader be able to defeat Jagadish Shettar in his home turf?

-Bengaluru, April 4: In this election season, Karnataka's Hubli-Dharwad Central constituency will witness a classic David versus Goliath battle, literally.
+Bengaluru, April 4: In this election season, Karnataka's Hubli-Dharwad Central constituency will witness a classic David versus Goliath battle.
 If on the one hand, it is former chief minister and veteran Bharatiya Janata Party (BJP) leader Jagadish Shettar, on the other is debutant politician from the Aam Aadmi Party (AAP), Santosh Nargund.
 While the AAP in March has announced that 41-year-old Nargund, an aerospace specialist and seasoned civic activist, will contest the Karnataka Assembly elections from the prestigious Hubli-Dharwad Central constituency, the BJP is yet to announce its first list of candidates for the upcoming polls.

 Nonetheless, it is obvious that it will be Shettar who will fight the elections from the constituency which has sent him to the state Assembly as its representative for a record five-time.
 If the 62-year-old BJP leader once again contest elections from the Hubli-Dharwad Central constituency and win it too, then he will definitely create a new record.